Riverscapes/arcGNAT/Stream-Order.md

 The **Calculate Stream Order** tool calculates the Strahler stream order for all reaches in a stream network polyline feature class.
 The output is a polyline feature class that is dissolved by sections between stream confluences.
-The stream order ttributes can then be transferred to other stream network datasets.
-Strahler order is also a useful attribute for improving line network routes.
+The resulting stream order attributes can then be transferred to other geographically coincident stream networks.
+Strahler order can also be a useful attribute for improving line network routes.

 ![](/KellyWhitehead/geomorphic-network-and-analysis-toolbox/wiki/Tool_Documentation/Images/StreamOrder01.png)